yandex-cloud/docs/en/compute/operations/disk-create/empty.md

    1. If necessary, add a description of the disk.
    1. Select the [availability zone](../../../overview/concepts/geo-scope.md) to place the disk in.
    1. Select the desired disk type: `HDD`, `SSD`, or `Non-replicated SSD`.
-   1. Select the desired block size.
+   1. Select the proper block size (the minimum chunk used to store data on the disk).
+By default, the block size of all created disks is 4 KB, but that's not enough for disks larger than 8 TB.
    1. Specify the necessary disk size.
+The maximum disk size depends on the chosen block size.
    1. If necessary, select a [schedule](../../concepts/snapshot-schedule.md) to automatically create [snapshots](../../concepts/snapshot.md), or create a new one.
 For more information about setting up schedules, see the [instructions](../snapshot-control/create-schedule.md).

       {% include [snapshot-disk-types](../../../_includes/compute/snapshot-disk-types.md) %}